RTXT25/TPTBF/docs/layer-features.md

 - type: **optional**.
 Determines which prestige formula you use.
 Defaults to "none".

     - "normal": The amount of currency you gain is independent of its current amount (like Prestige).
 The formula before bonuses is based on `baseResource^exponent`
+    - "linear": The cost is dependent on the total after reset, and increases by `costStep` each time.
+    - "polynomial": The cost is dependent on the total after reset, the cost for the xth point is `quadraticStep*x^2 + linearStep*x + requires`.
     - "static": The cost is dependent on your total after reset.
 The formula before bonuses is based on `base^(x^exponent)`
     - "custom": You can define everything, from the calculations to the text on the button, yourself.
 (See more at the bottom)
     - "none": This layer does not prestige, and therefore does not need any of the other features in this section.